School and Youth

 The Nova Scotia Youth Climate Bursary provides financial support for youth in Nova Scotia to pursue training opportunities, professional development, post-secondary education, or other educational experiences that will help to address climate change.

-There are four awards of $2,500 each that will be disbursed in Spring 2025.
+The awards of $2,500 will be disbursed in Spring 2026.

 The objective of the bursary is to encourage youth in Nova Scotia to pursue education or training related to climate change and to reduce employment barriers in the province’s clean economy.
 Bursary recipients will demonstrate a personal commitment to climate action or climate justice through their education and future employment.